InformaticsMatters/fragnet/orchestration/README.md

     to the SKeycloak server.

 ## Ansible
-If you have not used terraform to cerate the cluster you will need to adjust the inventory file to identify the required hosts for your deployment.
+>   If you have not used terraform to create the cluster you will need to
+    adjust the inventory file to identify the required hosts for your deployment.
 Copy the template as `inventory` and replace the `${}` values.

 You will need essential environment variables defined, which Ansible will expect.
 Before going any further...